Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 Integrations

-Basecamp, being a paid platform, doesn’t limit your integrations per se, but it does feature significantly fewer than Slack.
-If you want to boost the number of tools and apps to which you can connect, you’ll need a separate tool like Zapier and from there, things can start to get tricky.
+Basecamp, being a paid platform, doesn’t limit your integrations per se, making it easier to use Basecamp for a variety of project management tasks, such as creating Gantt charts.
+However, it features significantly fewer than Slack.
+If you want to boost the number of tools and apps to which you can connect, you’ll need a separate tool like Zapier, and from there, things can start to get tricky.

 Both platforms limit you on file storage.
 On Slack’s freemium version, you’ll get just a minuscule 5GB per team.
 On paid, plans you’ll get a bit more, but that’s capped at 20GB per user.
 What’s more, the size limit for uploading a file is 1GB.